Hollywood Hokum - Again

 "Something is not quite fitting in our society.
 We know that something is going to change -- we don't know exactly what or how, but we know that something is coming to an end."

 Exactly how far or how closely he expects we can extend this analogy is unclear.
 If Europe is Alexandria and the US is Rome, who is Hypatia?
 And who are the murderous fundamentalists?
 I suspect the answer could be "Muslims".
-The LA Times article on the Cannes screening seemed to think so:
+The

 The film is at its most compelling when Amenabar shows the once-stable civilization of Alexandria being overwhelmed by fanaticism, perhaps because the bearded, black-robe clad Christian zealots who sack the library and take over the city bear an uncanny resemblance to the ayatollahs and Taliban of today.